dmmf809/Webflix/README.md

 # About

-This is a React based website that sends an API request to retrive data and display the fetched data through a responsive user interface using Material-UI.
+This is a React based website that sends an API request to retrive movies and TV series information and displays the fetched data through a responsive user interface using Material-UI.

 - Author: Daenielle May Felipe